Opera dei Pupi: Transmission of the heritage

 The puppeteers, who make up the heritage community of the Opera dei Pupi, are the custodians of a vast and complex heritage that is still transmitted orally from teacher to apprentice, both within the family and outside.
 It is a heritage that includes the stories represented and the modes of representation, the performative codes (e.g. sound code, kinesic code, etc.), as well as the techniques of construction of the puppets and how to paint the scenes and posters.
 The transmission of this heritage takes place within the companies and craft workshops primarily through the listening and observation of the master by the young apprentice.

 In the traditional context, the transmission of this intangible heritage was facilitated by the daily enjoyment of the evening show.
 By going to the theater evening by evening, one could listen to and watch the stories represented.
 Observing the masters at work every day thus ensured a successful generational change and the transmission of knowledge.

 Although the crisis of the middle 19th century caused a significant irregularity of the shows (no longer being represented daily), even today the transmission of this heritage takes place according to traditional methods.
-In order to strengthen the process of transmitting the living heritage of the Sicilian Opera dei Pupi and to respond effectively to the challenges of the new millennium, in 2018 the puppet companies gathered in the "Italian Network of Organizations for the Protection, Promotion, and Enhancement of the Opera dei Pupi".
+To strengthen the process of transmitting the living heritage of the Sicilian Opera dei Pupi and to respond effectively to the challenges of the new millennium, in 2018 the puppet companies gathered in the "Italian Network of Organizations for the Protection, Promotion, and Enhancement of the Opera dei Pupi".